*Originally posted on April 7th, 2017. Updated on June 28th, 2018.

 This type of big data can help online retailers in other ways, too, but let’s just focus on monitoring the competition for today.
 It’s one of the best and easiest ways to maximize your overall competitiveness in the cut-throat e-commerce arena.

-Big online portals like Amazon are constantly monitoring the competition and the market, and they adjust their prices accordingly dozens of times every single day.
+Big online businesses like Amazon are constantly monitoring the competition and the market, and they adjust their prices accordingly dozens of times every single day.
 Ditto for major airline websites, car rental agencies, hotel booking sites, and virtual retail portals specializing in everything from books and makeup, to tech toys and appliances.

 “Your margin is my opportunity.”